Hagi Ōkan Highway: Summary

 Parts of the highway existed before the Edo Period, but in 1604, after defeat at the Battle of Sekigahara (1600), the powerful Mori family were demoted.
 Their control had been based in Hiroshima and extended across the entire Western end of Honshu.
 As punishment for siding against Tokugawa Ieyasu at the Battle of Sekigahara, the extent of their Choshu Province was reduced to just the smaller Western tip of Honshu, with their castletown located in Hagi.
 They subsequently built a 4 metre-wide major highway from Hagi to the Inland Sea.
 A signboard in Karahi Town in central Hagi is the start of the highway.
 It passes through the post-towns of Akaragi, Sasanami, Yamaguchi, and Mitajiri.
 It was a major access way from Hagi to the main Saigoku Highway (Sanyodo Highway).
 The Feudal Lord of Hagi used it to travel to Edo each year to pay his respects to the Shogun.
 It was also a major trade link from Hagi Port on the Sea of Japan to Nakanoseki Port (Mitajiri) on the Inland Sea of Japan.

-Hagi Ōkan was well built with steeper sections paved, intermediary tea houses, Ichirzuka (4 km) distance markers, and Pine Trees lining the highway.
+Hagi Ōkan was well built with steeper sections paved, intermediary tea houses, Ichirizuka (4 km) distance markers, and Pine Trees lining the highway.
 At the end of the Edo Period, it was famously used by young warriors travelling towards Edo to strategize against and eventually bring about the downfall of the Shogunate.
 After the Meiji Restoration (1868) users declined and the highway fell into disuse.
 Some of the steeper mountain sections were abandoned.